rocicorp/reflect-draw/README.md

 ## Developing against Cloudflare

 It is possible to develop using the Cloudflare network without destabilizing the production copy of a worker.
-This provides a more realistic idea of latency than Miniflare.
+This provides a more realistic idea of latency than Wrangler.

 ```
 # Must have published at least once prior